material-components/material-components-web/packages/mdc-notched-outline/README.md

 Method Signature | Description
 --- | ---
-`notch(activateNotch: boolean)` | Adds the outline notched selector and updates the notched outline path if activateNotch is true.
-Will remove the notched selector otherwise.
+`notch(notchWidth: number, isRtl: boolean) => void` | Adds the outline notched selector and updates the notched outline path based off notchWidth and isRtl.
+`closeNotch() => void` | Removes the outline notched selector.
-`updateSvgPath(notchWidth: number, isRtl: boolean) => void` | Updates the SVG path of the focus outline element based on the given notchWidth and the RTL context.
+`updateSvgPath(notchWidth: number, isRtl: boolean) => void` | Updates the SVG path of the focus outline element calculated based off of the notchWidth.
+The notch will appear left justified, unless isRtl is true.